Back to Top

 I wondered if embedding in the latent space of a neural network would create a more interesting "semantic" distortion, so I trained an autoencoder on the (tiny) ImageNet dataset and wrote a Python backend to live decode the link lengths of a D3.js graph simulation.

 I also decided to try using the webcam feed as input rather than a still image, to create a mirror-like experience.
-Here are the results using two different autoencoders that I trained:
+Below see the network tensions change as I wave my hands around.
+Then, watch as I pull on one of the nodes to distort my own image:

 Implementation